Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Introduction

+Embodied AI has been advancing rapidly, while its core challenges are becoming increasingly clear.
+Despite major improvements in robotic hardware (e.g. actuators), the embodied intelligence remains the main bottleneck limiting robots from realizing their full potential~\cite{long2025survey}.
+As a result, the robotics community is seeking to develop embodied AI systems that are more robust and generalizable.

+\glspl{wm} learn to predict how the world evolves over time~\cite{ha2018worldmodels, lecun2022path}.
+In early 2024, Sora~\cite{videoworldsimulators2024}, a video generation model, was the first to self-claim as a world evolution simulation model.
+Recent breakthroughs in video models demonstrate remarkable reasoning abilities in visual semantics and causality~\cite{videoworldsimulators2024, wiedemer2025video, gao2025foundation}.
+In this regard, these video models can also be regarded as world models~\cite{ball2025genie3}.
+Given an initial observation (e.g., an image frame) and a condition (e.g., a text prompt), video \glspl{wm} such as Veo 3.1~\cite{veo3deepmind} and Sora 2~\cite{sora2} can generate future frames with photorealistic quality and high spatio-temporal consistency.

+Unsurprisingly, video \glspl{wm} have sparked growing interest from the robotics community~\cite{li2025robotic, zhu2025unified, pang2025learning, wang2025enhancing}.
+Recent approaches such as UnifoLM-WMA-0~\cite{unifolm} aim to integrate video \glspl{wm} with low-level robot control.
 The underlying philosophy of these approaches is that if a model can accurately predict how the world evolves, its predictions can serve as a plan to guide the robot actions.
-However, a key question remains: \textit{\textbf{How accurate must these predictions be to count as useful for planning?}} More broadly, how can we quantitatively assess a \gls{wm}’s reasoning, task-solving, and planning ability?
-Existing evaluation frameworks focus mainly on reconstruction quality, from visual fidelity to physical consistency~\cite{li2025worldmodelbench, duan2025worldscore}, while assessing mapless path planning driven by semantic understanding remains an open challenge~\cite{long2025survey}.
-Bridging this gap requires a benchmark that evaluates not just how realistic a \gls{wm}'s predictions look, but whether they contain the semantic reasoning needed for robotic planning tasks.
+However, a key question remains: How accurate must these predictions be to count as useful for planning?
+More broadly, \textbf{\textit{how can we quantitatively assess a video \gls{wm}’s reasoning, task-solving, and planning ability?}} Existing evaluation frameworks focus mainly on visual fidelity and spatio-temporal consistency~\cite{li2025worldmodelbench, duan2025worldscore}, while assessing mapless path planning that require strong semantic understanding remains an elusive task~\cite{long2025survey}.
+Bridging this gap requires a benchmark that can holistically evaluate video world models’ semantic reasoning beyond visual quality and spatio-temporal consistency.